DanielBugelnig/MRN_with_AI/README.md

 **⚠️ Notes:**
 - Errors may occur due to fluctuating IMU topic frequency during recording and operation.
-- Initial position updates only once when the script starts.
+- The initial position updates only once when the script starts.

 ---
 ### Object Detection with ResNet